Artwork

 Overview

-Portrait of a Lady of the Court as a Shepherdess is a 1628 oil by Gerard van Honthorst, a Dutch Golden Age work, held at Walters Art Museum.
+Portrait of a Lady of the Court as a Shepherdess is a 1628 oil painting by Gerard van Honthorst, a Dutch Golden Age artist.
+The work is part of the Walters Art Museum collection.

 Portrait of Gerard van Honthorst